 To open the Role Profile Editor window, click on a role name in the Role Manager widget.
 Administrators can view/change attributes of a role, add/remove users to/from the role, and set permissions for the role.
-All changes made on Role Profile window will only be saved when the Save button is clicked.
-If the Close without Saving button is clicked, none of the changes will be saved.
+All changes made on Role Profile window will only be saved when the Save icon is clicked.
+If the Close without Saving icon is clicked, none of the changes will be saved.

 The first portion the Role Profile window displays the role information.

 Role Name – This is the name of the role.
 This value is required and will already be populated.